• Skip to primary navigation

 I always keep cooked and crumbled bacon pieces in my freezer.
 It's so nice to have fried bacon handy for throwing into dishes, or for whenever I wanna make homemade chicken and bacon pizza.

 I buy a big pack of bacon, slice it all into about half-inch pieces, and fry it till crispy.
 Drain the fat and let it cool on a paper towel-lined plate.
 Then store it in a quart freezer bag.
+It is super handy for making this Amish broccoli salad.

 Getting Enough Veggies